Burnt (film): Plot

 With the restaurant's reputation established, Adam sets his sights on three Michelin stars, still avoiding his drug dealer, even after Tony offers to pay off his debt.
 Adam takes Helene to the reopening of Reece's restaurant.
 Adam and Reece are civil, but the night derails when Adam spots his ex-girlfriend Anne Marie, the daughter of Jean-Luc.
 Adam finds Anne Marie surprisingly forgiving after he abandoned her in Paris and missed her father's funeral.
 The encounter leaves Adam shaken and introspective about his failure in Paris.
 Early the next morning, Helene finds him at the fish market where they kiss in the alley behind The Langham on the way back to the restaurant.
 They are interrupted by the drug dealer's thugs, who take Adam away.
 He returns that night during dinner service beaten and bruised.

 Kaitlin, the front of house host, advises Tony that two Michelin reviewers have arrived, and he cooks for them rather than going to the hospital.
 They send their meals back as it's too spicy, and Michel reveals he sabotaged the sauce with cayenne pepper as revenge for Adam's past cruelty before walking out.
 On the verge of a breakdown, Adam leaves the restaurant.

 He wanders the city, eventually arriving at Reece's restaurant drunk.
 Once inside, he begins to break down emotionally.
 Reece soothes him, and they part on better terms the following morning.
 Adam attends a group therapy session, then returns to the hotel, where he learns that Anne Marie has paid off his debt.
 She gives him her father's knives and tells him that she approves of Helene.
-Tony and Helene find Adam and tell him that the two men they thought were Michelin reviewers were actually just businessmen on a trip.
-Adam rejoices at the opportunity of a second chance, Adam kisses Tony out of relief.
+Tony and Helene find Adam in his hotel room, and Tony tells him that the two men they assumed were Michelin inspectors were actually just businessmen on a trip.
+Adam rejoices at getting a second chance and kisses Tony out of gratitude.

+Adam admits his insecurities to Helene, and she comforts him by telling him that he needs to trust his crew.
+She tends to his wounds and they kiss, their relationship rekindled.

-Altered by his experiences, Adam changes the way he runs the kitchen.
-As a result of his improved attitude and teamwork, the restaurant receives its third Michelin star.
-At the end, he sits down to eat the family meal with the kitchen crew, who are his new family.
+Adam returns to the kitchen to prepare for the Michelin inspectors' meals; when Tony asks him what they will do, Adam says that the whole kitchen will do it together as a team.
+As a result of increased teamwork in the kitchen and Adam's new attitude, the restaurant receives its third star.
+Adam later enjoys a family meal with the rest of the crew, which he had refused to do earlier.